Understanding Signals in Linux

 processes effectively, ensuring optimal resource utilization, error management,

-command is an invaluable tool for sending
+and system stability.
+The kill command is an invaluable tool for sending

 signals to processes, offering versatile options to control process execution,